LTurns/LTurns/README.md

 <p align="center">
 Junior full-stack developer with an entrepreneurial flair for creating eye-catching applications!
 I'm best described as a bubbly, carbonara-lover, who never falters from being optimistic.
 Friends and colleagues consider me to be a very strong communicator from my time in financial sales.
 I have experience in front-end, back-end, test-driven and database technologies, but lean towards front-end design due to the scope of creativity it allows.
 However, I enjoy all aspects of a full-stack codebase and embrace every opportunity to improve my skills.

+  Please refer [here](https://trusting-minsky-2135b4.netlify.app/) to see a PDF version of my CV.
 </p>

 <p align="center">